 I also introduced recent research at US San Francisco which highlighted the ‘VS’ variant of a gene called KL.
 The VS variant of the KL gene (known as KL-VS) may explain up to 3% of variability in human cognition (equivalent to roughly 6 IQ points).
-This begs the question whether researchers may be able to manufacture superhuman intelligence by manipulating genes.
+This has led some people to question whether researchers may be able to manufacture superhuman intelligence by manipulating genes.

 6 IQ points may not sound like a lot, but over a population, this will have a noticeable difference.
 Literacy rates would be expected to improve, and more people might be inclined to pursue a higher level of education.

 But superhuman intelligence would start with the manipulation of not just KL-VS, but 1000s of genes which are thought to have an influence on human cognition and IQ.
 You would only need to find a way to ‘switch on’ the positive variants of the IQ genes, and to have a 1/200th of an IQ point impact over the 10,000 genes to yield a 50 IQ point advantage.
 Given that the average IQ is advanced nations is thought to be around 100 IQ points, this would mean that genetically modified brains could end up with 150+ IQs, which is currently a score recorded by 1 in 1,125 people (16 SD).
 And what if you found that the average impact was 1/100th on an IQ point, than you would be talking about an IQ score of 200 points (currently 1 in 4.8 million people).
 Where does superhuman intelligence start?
 IQs of 150 are rare, but found, so this might not constitute superhuman intelligence.
 But at 200+, there is little doubt that this constitutes superhuman intelligence.

 Stephen Hsu, a theoretical physicist from Michigan State University is a scientific advisor to the Beijing Genomics Institute (BGI).
 Hsu believes that superhuman intelligence may be closer than we think.